Football: Hong Kong trailblazer Chan hopes to inspire other women

 Remaining persistent is Chan's advice to other women looking to break into environments, in sport and elsewhere, where men still dominate.

-"There might be many women who work in a male-dominated environment and are waiting for opportunities to rise or to break through," she told Reuters ahead of the club's Asian Champions League group match against Kawasaki Frontale on Wednesday which ended 1-1, earning the club its first point in its debut in the competition.
+"There might be many women who work in a male-dominated environment and are waiting for opportunities to rise or to break through," she told Reuters ahead of the club's Asian Champions League group match against Kawasaki Frontale on Wednesday which ended 1-1.

 "They might think, 'oh there are so few opportunities or it's super difficult'.
 But I keep telling them believe in it and it'll become reality.